jordanliu/covid-19-data-jm/README.md

 ```

 ## Methodology and Definitions
-* Confirmed Cases
+### Confirmed Cases

-Confirmed cases are patients who test positive for the coronavirus.
+* Confirmed cases are patients who test positive for the coronavirus.
 We consider a case confirmed when it is reported by a government agency.

-* Dates
+### Dates

-For each date, we show the cumulative number of confirmed cases as reported that day.
+* For each date, we show the cumulative number of confirmed cases as reported that day.
 Exception of April 1, 2020.

 ### Geographic Exceptions
 * Kingston and St Andrew are assigned to a single area called KSA

+---
 Any questions or contact?
 Create an [issue](https://github.com/jordanliu/covid-19-data-jm/issues).